-1. Carry out a "fauna survey" of the proposed clearing area with a focus upon but not limited to western ringtail possums and black cockatoo habitat.
+1. Carry out a "fauna survey" of the proposed clearing area and some adjoing areas with a focus upon but not limited to black cockatoo and western ringtail possums habitat.

 This has involved:

-A day time survey to record any evidence of western ringtail possums and black cockatoos onsite (e.g. observed individuals, evidence of their presence onsite such as dreys, scats, chewed fruits, nest hollow bite marks etc.) and their habitat (e.g. breeding, roosting/denning, foraging habitat), consistent with available literature in addition to noting the presence of other species of conservations significance and/or their habitat; and
+A day time survey to record any evidence of black cockatoo and western ringtail possums habitat onsite (e.g. observed individuals, evidence of their presence onsite such as dreys, scats, chewed fruits, nest hollow bite marks etc.) and their habitat (e.g. breeding, roosting/denning, foraging habitat), consistent with available literature in addition to noting the presence of other species of conservations significance and/or their habitat; and

-- One nocturnal survey to determine the distribution and abundance of western ringtail possums within the project area. - 2.
-Preparation of a concise report documenting methods, results and legislative requirements including a review against published Commonwealth Department of the Environment and Energy (DotEE) referral guidelines.
+One nocturnal survey to determine the distribution and abundance of western ringtail possums within the project area.

+2. Preparation of a concise report documenting methods, results and legislative requirements including a review against published Commonwealth Department of the Environment and Energy (DotEE) referral guidelines.